milanwiedemann/lcsm/README.md

 This package contains some helper functions to specify and analyse univariate and bivariate latent change score (LCS) models using [lavaan](http://lavaan.ugent.be/).
-For details about this method see for example McArdle ([2009](http://www.annualreviews.org/doi/10.1146/annurev.psych.60.110707.163612)), Ghisletta ([2012](https://doi.org/10.1080/10705511.2012.713275)), Grimm et al. ([2012](https://doi.org/10.1080/10705511.2012.659627)), and
+The two main aims of this package are to For details about this method see for example McArdle ([2009](http://www.annualreviews.org/doi/10.1146/annurev.psych.60.110707.163612)), Ghisletta ([2012](https://doi.org/10.1080/10705511.2012.713275)), Grimm et al. ([2012](https://doi.org/10.1080/10705511.2012.659627)), and